sixth-sensei/Notes/Python notes.md

 ### Python for Automation (Security)

-`with` command handles errors and manages external resources, it is often used in file handling to automatically close a file after reading it
+- `with` command handles errors and manages external resources, it is often used in file handling to automatically close a file after reading it.
-`open()` is a function that opens a file
+- `open()` is a function that opens a file.
-`.read()` method converts files to strings
+- `.read()` method converts files to strings.

 _syntax:_